Paulina Gretzky and Dustin Johnson Get Married After 8-Year Engagement - E! Online

 Paulina Gretzky and Dustin Johnson have officially tied the knot.

-The model, the eldest of hockey legend Wayne Gretzky's five children, and the pro golfer got married April 23, more than eight years after they got engaged, according to multiple reports.
-The couple, parents of two, exchanged vows in front of family and friends inside a tent on the grounds at Blackberry Farm, a luxury resort in the Great Smoky Mountains near Knoxville, Tenn., as seen in a photos posted by The Daily Mail.
+The model, the eldest of hockey legend Wayne Gretzky's five children, and the pro golfer got married in a "beautiful" wedding on April 23, more than eight years after they got engaged, a source confirmed to E!
+News.

+The couple, parents of two, exchanged vows in front of family and friends inside a tent on the grounds at Blackberry Farm, a luxury resort in the Great Smoky Mountains near Knoxville, Tenn.

 Hours before the ceremony, Paulina's mom Janet Gretzky shared an Instagram photo of the proud father of the bride in his wedding attire, writing, "Wayne waiting for his little girl to appear for her and Dustin's Big Day 4/23/22 which happen to be the same day that his own parents married Walter and Phylis."